Skip to content

 The biggest improvements to health and care will come from prioritising services outside of hospital.
 That means greater investment in the primary and community services that support people before they end up needing hospital treatment.

-• Making care closer to home a reality
+• What should national policy-makers do to make care closer to home a reality?

 • General election priorities: improving access to out-of-hospital care